Tunnelsats/tunnelsats/README.md

 2) installing required software and components to make VPN connection and Tor splitting work and

-3) setting up the node for hybrid mode by editing `lnd.conf` and modifying only 4 parameters within the file.
+3) setting up the node for hybrid mode by editing the lightning configuration file as described below.

 <br/>

 ## Install: ##

 WireGuard is a fast, lightweight and secure VPN software.
 We offer a few WireGuard servers in various countries to choose from.

 1) Go to [tunnelsats.com](https://www.tunnelsats.com), select a country of your choice (preferably close to your real location for faster connection speed) and choose how long you want to use the service (1 to 12 months).

 2) Pay the lightning invoice.

-3) Copy, download or send the Wireguard configuration (file: `tunnelsats.conf` - please do NOT rename this file) to your local computer and transfer it to your node.
+3) Copy, download or send the wireguard configuration (file: `tunnelsats.conf` - please do NOT rename this file) to your local computer and transfer it to your node.

-4) Download the setup script, transfer wireguard config file (tunnelsats.conf) and run it.
+4) Download the setup script onto your node.

   Download setup script: